Skip navigation

 • Women who take estrogen replacement only (not with progesterone) for 5 years or more may have a higher risk for ovarian cancer.
 Birth control pills, though, decrease the risk for ovarian cancer.

-• Fertility medicine probably does not increase the risk for ovarian cancer.
+• Fertility treatment with medicines probably does not increase the risk for ovarian cancer.

-• Older women are at highest risk of developing ovarian cancer.
-Most deaths from ovarian cancer occur in women age 55 and older.
+• Older women are at the highest risk of developing ovarian cancer.
+Most deaths from ovarian cancer occur in women age 65 to 74.

 Symptoms

 Ovarian cancer symptoms are often vague.
-Women and their doctors often blame the symptoms on other, more common conditions.
-By the time the cancer is diagnosed, the tumor has often spread beyond the ovaries.
+Women and their health care providers often blame the symptoms on other, more common conditions.
+Sometimes, by the time the cancer is diagnosed, the tumor has spread beyond the ovaries.

-See your doctor if you have the following symptoms on a daily basis for more than a few weeks:
+See your provider if you have the following symptoms on a daily basis for more than a few weeks:

 • Bloating or swelling in the belly area